Comprehensive Guide to Ferritin Blood Testing in Birmingham

 What Happens If My Ferritin Levels Are High?

-High ferritin levels may indicate iron overload or other conditions, necessitating further evaluation and potential treatment by a healthcare professional.
+High ferritin levels may indicate iron overload or other conditions, requiring further evaluation and, if indicated, treatment by a healthcare professional.

 Does the NHS cover a Ferritin Blood Test?